osmosis-labs/sqs/docs/architecture/routing.md

 #### Configuration

-We configure the mappings from min liqudity capitalization to filters via the following config:
+We configure the mappings from min liquidity capitalization to filters via the following config:
 `router.dynamic-min-liquidity-cap-filters-desc`.

 It represents a slice of sorted in descending order by-liquidity entries.
 We omit further details for brevity.

 If filters are unspecified, we fallback to the default and universal `router.min-pool-liquidity-cap`.

-**Imporant:** it is worth noting that both the total liquidity capitalization values across all pools and the configuration parameters are normalized.
+**Important:** it is worth noting that both the total liquidity capitalization values across all pools and the configuration parameters are normalized.
 That is, they assume having the appropriate scaling factors applied.